Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: Simulations and resolution-dependent calibration

-Calibration for highest resolution is performed in two steps.
-First, changes are made to compensate for sensitivity to resolution.
+Calibration is performed in two steps, with parameter adjustments in the microphysics and grid-scale cloud schemes.
+First, parameter adjustments are made mainly to compensate for the sensitivity of cloud cover to resolution.
 Then, a final tuning is applied to bring the model closer to observed radiative imbalance.
 This process is carried out for time periods around year 2007.

-The final tuning of LW radiation is performed with a highly uncertain parameter, the autoconversion rate.
+The final tuning of LW radiation is performed with a highly uncertain parameter, the autoconversion rate of ice.
+Reducing autoconversion leads to more high-level cloud and decreases OLR.
 Unlike GS25, where both liquid and ice autoconversion were set to similar values for simplicity, they are now treated separately.
-The water autoconversion rate is fixed a priori and is not used in the final tuning of radiative balance.
+The liquid autoconversion rate is fixed a priori and is not used in the final tuning of radiative balance.
 Given the fixed SST-type configuration, SW radiation is less critical than in ocean-coupled experiments, which contrasts with LW radiation, tightly linked to precipitation \citep{pendergrass-2014}.
-The SW component is finally adjusted using inhomogeneity factors for both ice and liquid water.
+The SW component is finally adjusted using inhomogeneity factors for both ice and liquid water, parameters that rescale the optical depth of ice and liquid clouds.
 These factors are set to the same value for simplicity but could be adjusted separately for more precise tuning.
-Cloud properties have been pre-adjusted, ensuring that inhomogeneity factors remain within the range of 0.7 to 1 for the default configurations (i.e., with convection).
+Cloud properties have been pre-adjusted, ensuring that inhomogeneity factors remain within the range of 0.7 to 1 for the default configurations (i.e., configurations with parameterized deep convection).

-In GS25, to compensate for changes in resolution, a minimal set of three parameters was varied: the low level cloud critical relative humidity RH$_{\mathrm{c},\mathrm{low}}$, the ice autoconversion rate scaling factor $k_{\mathrm{au},i}$ and the SW inhomogeneity factor IF$_{\mathrm{sw}}$.
-In the current study, a slightly larger set of parameters is adjusted across resolutions, providing more flexibility in correcting some (temporal and spatial) resolution-dependent differences.
+In GS25, in addition to the inhomogeneity factors and autoconversion rates, the low-level cloud critical relative humidity RH$_{\mathrm{c},\mathrm{low}}$ was also adjusted to compensate for temporal and spatial resolution-dependent changes in cloud cover.
+In the current study, a slightly larger set of parameters is adjusted across resolutions, providing more flexibility in correcting some resolution-dependent differences.
 We also consider the vertical velocity of solid precipitation V$_\mathrm{sed}^\mathrm{solid}$, the high level cloud critical relative humidity RH$_{\mathrm{c},\mathrm{high}}$, and the the liquid water autoconversion threshold $q_{l,0}$.